vidjil/vidjil/doc/vidjil-algo.md

     setup or in a immunological study).
     Please see the [web application user manual](http://www.vidjil.org/doc/user) for more information.

-    With the `--gz` option, this file is output as a compressed `.vidjil.gz` file.

   - The `.tsv` file is the AIRR output, for compatibility with other software using the same format.
 See [below](#airr-tsv-output) for details.

-    With the `--gz` option, this file is output as a compressed `.tsv.gz` file.

   - The `.vdj.fa` file is *a FASTA file for further processing by other bioinformatics tools*.
     Even if it is advised to rather use the full information in the `.vijdil` file,